GluuFederation/docker-opendj/README.md

 1. Set the `GLUU_LDAP_ADVERTISE_REPLICATION_PORT` envvar; i.e. `GLUU_LDAP_ADVERTISE_REPLICATION_PORT=30989`.
 Make sure there is port mapping between 30989 (node) and 30989 (container).

 Check the LDAP container logs to see the result of replication and optionally run `/opt/opendj/bin/dsreplication status -X` inside the container.

+## Serf Encryption Key

+Each Serf agent running inside the container requires same encryption key to communicate to each other.

+The key is resolved by the following order:

+1. Load from secrets (if any).

+1. Load from file (if any) where the absolute path is defined in `GLUU_SERF_KEY_FILE` environment variable (default to `/etc/gluu/conf/serf-key`).
+    The key size must be a 16, 24, or 32 bytes encoded as base64 string.

+    Example of valid key string:

+        # python 3.6+
+        python -c "import secrets, base64; print(base64.b64encode(secrets.token_bytes()).decode())"
+        # output: Z51b6PgKU1MZ75NCZOTGGoc0LP2OF3qvF6sjxHyQCYk=

+    This key will be saved to secrets.

+1. Load from `serf keygen` command.
+This key will be saved to secrets.